tiendat3699/Easy-Text-Effects-for-Unity/Documentation/Documentation.md

 - `One Time`: The effect will **stop** when the time exceeds the duration.
 All other types will loop (in different ways).
 - `Ping Pong`: The effect will **reverse** when the time exceeds the duration.
 This makes the effect go back and forth smoothly.
 - `Loop`: The effect will **restart** when the time exceeds the duration.
 If start and end values are not the same, the effect will have an abrupt jump.
+- `LoopWithFixedTime`: Like `One Time`, but all characters restarts after a fixed time.

 <img src="Images/notonetime.png" width="50%" alt="">